 1. When a community must drive a car to participate in its economy, it is a wasteful economy.
 A recent comparison prepared by Patrick Kennedy, an urban planner in Dallas, analyzed two similar cities, Copenhagen and Houston, to make this point.
 Copenhagen, a famously bicycle-friendly place spends only 4% of it metro GDP on transportation (public and private), while Houston spends 14%.
 This is because Houston residents make 95% of all trips by car, while the residents of Copenhagen make only 54% of their trips in an automobile.
 These differences translate into nearly 3.5-billion dollars wasted annually to create and maintain the infrastructure needed to help Houston residents access the local economy by car.
 Houston is a typical American city committed to a car-culture, but once someone learns the high-cost and wastefulness of maintaining a car-culture, they are more open to alternatives.

 2. Because we have been designing and building roads with only cars in mind since the 1970s, we have a lot of dangerous roads in America.
 Roads that equally prioritize pedestrian, bicycle and car traffic are not nearly as dangerous as their counterparts in a “car-culture.”
-The number 1 killer of children in American is automobile related accidents, and 1970s-style road designs are a leading contributor to this alarmingly high and preventable number of child deaths.
+The number 1 cause of injury and death to children in American is automobile related accidents.
+Over 12,000 children are killed or hurt each year, and nearly 25% of these incidences are to children biking or walking within or adjacent to 1970s-style road designs that prioritize cars.
+Poor road design is a leading contributor to this alarmingly high and preventable number of child deaths and injuries.
 Once people learn this, they are more open to alternatives.